MechanicalRock/mechanicalrock.github.io/_posts/2021-06-09-fed-talk-s01e03-routing.md

 It's best to setup Routes at the highest logical level in your App so all the `Router` contextual information can propagate down to your components.

-Update your App code with the following:
+Following on from the previous episode, we can update our App code with the following:

 ```tsx
 // src/App.tsx